 It tells how Norbert joined Dave more than 20m up on scaffolding on the outside of the Minster to see where the Big Issue grotesque, carved in Tadcaster Building Limestone's magnesian limestone, will be positioned around a pinnacle on the South Quire, where an 11-year, £11million project is underway to conserve and, where necessary, replace the stonework.
 The Big Issue is one of a number of replacement groteseques.

 Norbert met Dave Willett in the summer of 2018, while Norbert was selling the magazine just around the corner from the Minster.
 David said the Minster was looking for ideas for new grotesques to replace 300-year-old weathered ones.
-Lawrie suggested the theme of homelessness and, more specifically, a Big Issue North vendor.
+Norbert suggested the theme of homelessness and, more specifically, a Big Issue North vendor.